Where Are The Most Freelancer and Contractor Jobs?

 IT is arguably the most popular specialised contractor skill in the UK.
 From software installation to testing and security, the demand for IT contractors continues to grow.
 As technology becomes more sophisticated and with the threat of a cyber attack a common occurrence, bringing in specialists to secure digital assets is vital.
-According to the Contractor UK index, the demand for IT contractors hit a seven year high in November 2016.
+The demand for IT contractors hit a seven year high in November 2016.
 Such demands ensure that the IT industry has plenty of opportunities.

-CV Library even created a list of the five most in demand IT skills for 2018:
+CV Library created a list of the five most in demand IT skills for 2018: